alumina-lang/alumina/README.md

 - Codegen with C

 TBD:
-- Better error reporting
+- Better error reporting & diagnostics
-- Debug information (spans)
 - Compiler driver for multi-file compilation
 - All the other housekeeping stuff